centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 systemctl enable centreon-map-engine
 ```

-Centreon MAP Engine server is now started and enabled, so let's install
+The Centreon MAP Engine server is now started and enabled, so let's install
 the interface part of the extension.

 ## MAP web client installation